 Milestones of the University of Houston B. S. in Petroleum Engineering

-- New program approved by Texas Higher Education Coordinating Board - January, 2009
+- Program re-approved by Texas Higher Education Coordinating Board - January, 2009

 - First class admitted to program Fall 2009

 - First graduates in Spring 2013

 - Enrollment tops 1000 students in Fall 2015

 ABET all college of engineering accreditation review- Spring 2018

 The vision of the University of Houston Petroleum Engineering Department is to be a center of world-class petroleum engineering education, research and service in Houston, the center of the world petroleum industry.